 Provide support and referral assistance to victims and families; act effectively in emergency and crisis situations; experience in counseling, victim support field is preferred; must complete mandatory training; must have good driving record and a valid AZ Driver's License; ability to maintain confidentiality.

 Volunteers are needed to provide crisis intervention when requested by law enforcement.
 This is done either through on-call shift work or by riding in the mobile crisis unit.
 Some examples of calls are family and neighborhood disputes, sexual assault, suicide, homicide, death notification, armed robbery, burglary, domestic violence and child abuse.
 Shifts are available 24 hours a day/seven days a week.
 Schedules can fit personal and family commitments.

 - Clerical Support -

-Volunteers are needed to help with office duties including supporting walk-in clients, making phone contacts, clerical work or completing threat assessments.
-Other general office duties such as filing, data entry and compiling the volunteer newsletter are also needed.
+Volunteers are needed to help with office duties that include supporting walk-in clients, making phone contacts, clerical work or completing threat assessments.
+Other general office duties such as filing, typing, data entry and compiling the volunteer newsletter are also needed.
 Speaking to community groups, training and developing new projects and community debriefings are other areas of potential involvement.

-Volunteers are needed for weekends and holiday schedules providing advocacy in the city court.
-This activity provides a unique opportunity for learning about the Criminal Justice System and a wide variety of cases including domestic violence and assault.
+Volunteers are needed for weekends and holiday schedules to provide advocacy in the city court.
+This activity provides a unique opportunity to learn about the Criminal Justice System and a wide variety of cases including domestic violence and assault.
 Advocates work with the court and the victim to make sure the victim's voice is heard for arraignments.